weaverbel/intro-computational-thinking/content/2-lesson.md

 *"Computational thinking describes the mental activity in formulating a problem to admit a computational solution. **The solution can be carried out by a human or machine**."*

 Every time we need to plan to do something, we use some of the steps of computational thinking such as problem breakdown, pattern recognition and developing algorithms.

+Project managers use computational thinking to plan complex activities.

+Epidemiologists use it to identify patterns they can use to predict how a disease outbreak will spread.

+Parents use it to plot how they will juggle parenting, work and childcare.

+#### Example: Planning a meeting

 Suppose we have to arrange a face-to-face meeting in city A. Some of the meeting attendees will need to travel to get there from cities B and C, and then transfer to the meeting venue from whatever form of transport they have used to get to city A. In order to arrange the successful transport of all attendees, the problem must first be broken down.
 Some of the high level factors will be: